-Cabo Espichel or Cape Espichel, on the other hand is a completely different experience.
+Cabo Espichel or Cape Espichel, on the other hand, is a completely different experience.

 On the week I visited Cape Espichel, I was longing for some time off in nature, where I could gather my thoughts, photograph and enjoy the ocean.
-I love a restaurant for seafood in Setúbal, recommendation is coming at the end of the article, stay tuned.
-So I decided to visit somewhere around I’ve never been before.
-After some research I found out about Cape Espichel, and went for it, without any expectations, although I really wanted it to be the calming and nature immersing experience I needed.
+I love a restaurant for seafood in Setúbal, a recommendation is coming at the end of the article, stay tuned.
+So I decided to visit somewhere around I’ve never been to before.
+After some research, I found out about Cape Espichel, and went for it, without any expectations, although I really wanted it to be the calming and nature immersing experience I needed.
 And actually it was.

-So if this is what you are looking for on your next trip to Lisbon or Portugal – a day trip out of the city chaos, away from the crowds, and still bucket list worthy, Cape Espichel might just be the solution.
+So if this is what you are looking for on your next trip to Lisbon or Portugal – a day trip out of the city chaos, away from the crowds, and still bucket list-worthy, Cape Espichel might just be the solution.

 Here are some photos, to get inspired, read the captions for more information.

 I hope that you feel inspired to go off the beaten path on your next visit to Portugal.
-There’s so much more that Setúbal and Arrabida national park can offer – like breathtaking beaches, dolphin watching, sailing, etc. But you don’t need to figure it all out by yourself, let me help you plan your next trip to Portugal, for more info, click here.
+There’s so much more than Setúbal and Arrabida national park can offer – like breathtaking beaches, dolphin watching, sailing, etc. But you don’t need to figure it all out by yourself, let me help you plan your next trip to Portugal, for more info, click here.

 Or if you’d like to see some more villages and small towns in Portugal to choose from your next visit do it here.